XpiritBV/ContainerWorkshop2018Docs/Lab3-DockerizingNETCore.md

 > Remember that you can use the first unique part of the container ID or its name

+*Note that you can get the same result by performing running `Clean solution` from the `Build` menu in Visual Studio.*

 Now, try and run the Web application image yourself.
 Start a container instance.
 ```
 docker run -p 8080:80 -it --name webapp gamingwebapp:dev
 ```
 Check whether the web application is working.
-It shouldn't work and you find that it brings you in a bash shell on Linux.
+It shouldn't work and you'll find that it brings you in a bash shell on Linux.
 ```
 root@65e40486ab0f:/app#
 ```